oncody/civ-board-game-2010/README.md

     | Tier 2 | 7 production |
     | Tier 3 | 9 production |
     | Tier 4 | 11 production |

+1. Build a building (requires a tech to unlock it)
+    * Each city can only have a single building with a star in its outskirts
+    * Building tiles are limited

+1. Build a wonder
+    * Each city can only have 1 wonder
+    * Immediately replace the wonder from the market

+1. Devote to the Arts
+    * Gain 1 culture
+    * Gain 1 additional culture if your city is a metropolis
+    * Gain 1 additional culture for each culture token in your outskirts that are not blockaded by an enemy army or scout figure
+        * All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though)

 ## Movement Phase
 * Friendly figures may pass through, but they cannot end their movement in a city center
 * Starting travel speed for army and scout figures is 2